khm/DWF-Documentation/README.md

 The DWF Management board consists of 5 people and is largely designed to provide a tie breaking mechanism for difficult decisions.

-The board currently consists of Kurt Seifried, Larry Cashdollar, Zachary Wikholm and two other board member that currently wishes to remain anonymous.
+The board currently consists of Kurt Seifried, Larry Cashdollar, Zachary Wikholm and two other board members that currently wish to remain anonymous.

 ## Other questions / concerns / problems